We look at the differences between the two types of window restrictors

 There are different types of window restrictors available, and both a concealed restrictor and a Jackloc retrofitted window restrictor work in very different ways.

 You might be wondering what types of window restrictor are available.
 A concealed window restrictor is a metal unit that is fitted to the inside of the window frame.
 The concealed window restrictor typically restricts the window opening to 100mm and can be released easily by pressing a button in order to open the window further.
 There is no key with this type of restrictor and its easy for someone to accidently push the button and open the window completely.
+This poses a risk from accidental falls as well as deliberate action.

 1: Key-operated window lock – these can be disengaged with a key.